Gaza under siege: A family’s struggle to survive and escape

 It cost them around RM150,000, which was raised through the help of friends, colleagues and a GoFundMe campaign, as the price to exit Gaza had skyrocketed to USD$5000 per person for adults and USD2,500 per child.

-Mohammed expressed hope that Gaza would be liberated soon, citing his belief in the Quran and the story of the Prophet, who said that the state of the people would change every 40 years.
-He believes that by 2027, Gaza will be free.
+Mohammed expressed hope that Gaza would be liberated soon, citing his belief in the Quran and the story of the Prophet Moses.
+He said that the people generation would change every 40 years.
+He believes that by 2027, it would be the end of Israel.

-“I believe that this is the generation of liberation, where the Nakba (catastrophe) already happened during 1948, followed by Intifada and deliberation in 2027,” he said.
+“I believe that this is the generation of liberation, where the Nakba (catastrophe) already happened during 1948, Intifada generation in 1988, and followed by the liberation generation in 2027,” he said.

-Lama, who is currently studying for a Master’s in women’s and children’s rights in Gaza, echoed her husband’s hopes for a free Palestine.
+Lama, who is currently studying for a master’s degree in women’s and children’s rights at the University of Malaya (UM) in Malaysia, echoed her husband’s hopes for a free Palestine.

 She emphasised the need for powerful nations to step in and end the conflict, expressing frustration at the inaction of the 21 Arab countries influenced by Western powers like the US and the UK.